ThermaTech (or DoFF) Cleaning System

 Before you remove any coating / paint etc from anything ask yourself why it was put on in the first place?
 What is it covering up?

-Other tasks that abrasive cleaning can be used for :
+Other tasks that the superheated water cleaning system can be used for :

 Removing Limewash from Random Rubble Stone walls

 Remove paint from engineering bricks

 Working at low Pressure remove sulphation from Bath Stone Door/Window surrounds

 Clean up old Beams